2015–16 Chicago Blackhawks season: Off-season

 The Blackhawks faced an off-season of change after being crowned Stanley Cup Champions for a third time in six years.
 Coming into the offseason, it was well known Chicago was facing impending cap space struggles and moves would need to be made.

 On June 27, Chicago traded backup goaltender Antti Raanta to the New York Rangers in exchange for AHL forward Ryan Haggerty.
 Two days after the trade, defenseman David Rundblad received a two-year, $2 million contract extension on June 29.

 The Blackhawks attempted to negotiate a contract for restricted free agent winger Brandon Saad who was a restricted free agent, but were unsuccessful.
 Unlikely to match any sizeable offer sheets due to cap constraints, Chicago traded Saad to the Columbus Blue Jackets.
 Chicago sent Saad and prospects Michael Paliotta and Alex Broadhurst to Columbus in exchange for center Artem Anisimov, wingers Jeremy Morin and Corey Tropp, as well as prospect Marko Dano and their 2016 4th round pick.
 Anisimov subsequently signed a five-year, $22.75 million contract with the Blackhawks.
 The move did not sit well with the Chicago fanbase, as Saad was viewed as another top young player on the Stanley Cup-winning squad, even though Anisimov would score 42 points for the Blackhawks in 2015–16.

 Chicago turned to Russia a few times throughout the off-season.
 Kontinental Hockey League winger Viktor Tihkonov signed a one-year, $1.04 million contract with Chicago on July 1.
 Tihkonov was returning to the NHL for the first time since his 2009 season with the Phoenix Coyotes.
 Also, Chicago and Edmonton swapped minor league players, sending goaltender Anders Nilsson to the Oilers in exchange for forward Liam Coughlin.

 Following season-long trade speculation, the Blackhawks pulled the trigger on another trade by trading another piece of its core Stanley Cup winning teams.
 Another cap clearing move, Chicago traded alternate captain Patrick Sharp and defenseman Stephen Johns to the Dallas Stars in exchange for forward Ryan Garbutt and defenseman Trevor Daley.
 A three-time Stanley Cup winner, Sharp carried a cap hit of $5.9 million in each of the next two seasons, limiting the Blackhawks in what they could do with free agency.
 A trade was expected following a down year in terms of production and the large aforementioned cap hit.

 Forward Andrew Desjardins returned on a two-year contract worth $1.6 million, taking less to stay in Chicago.
-Theteam also extended the contracts of defensemen Viktor Svedberg, forward Marcus Kruger, and defenseman Michal Rozsival.
+The team also extended the contracts of defensemen Viktor Svedberg, forward Marcus Kruger, and defenseman Michal Rozsival.
 They lost forwards Brad Richards and Antoine Vermette, as well as defenseman Johnny Oduya during free agency.